jonathanpeppers/gcdump-analyze/.github/instructions/gcdump-analyze-core.md

 * Parsing: uses `Microsoft.Diagnostics.Tracing` (`GCHeapDump`) to load the dump into a `MemoryGraph`.
 * Retained size: computed via `SpanningTree` dominators; attribution avoids double-counting within same-type chains.
-* Output: `TableReport` is stable and used by CLI, tests, and MCP server tools.
+* Output: `TableReport` is stable and used by CLI, tests, etc.
 * Sorting: Internally uses a `SortMode` enum (InclusiveSize, Size, Count) rather than booleans.